The Farndale Story

 The story of Matthew Farndale and his two daughters who emigrated to Melbourne during the Australian Gold Rush and settled at Birregurra, who have left a wealth of descendants, though none still bearing the Farndale name.

-Another Australian family of the 1960s
+The story of another Australian family of the 1960s

 24 – The Ontarians